ConductorOne/baton-postgresql/README.md

 If you are having issues with the connector, please check the following:

 - Specified database
     - User needs permission to access the database, this will cause missing resources.
-- Not specified database
+- Sync all databases
+    - Use `--dsn` and `--sync-all-databases` flag for postgres db `postgres://user:password@localhost:5432/postgres`
+    - Needs access to `"pg_catalog"."pg_database"` to get all databases
-  - User needs permission for each database, otherwise it will not be able to read the resources for that database.
+    - Needs permission for each database to get all resources

 ## brew